Maikuolan/Common/_docs/YAML.md

 public function reconstruct(array $Arr);
 ```

 This parameter is the array that you want converted into YAML data.
 The method returns a string (the YAML data).
-If you want to convert the the object's own self-contained, already processed YAML data, just use the object's `Data` member as the reconstruct method's parameter.
+If you want to convert the object's own self-contained, already processed YAML data, just use the object's `Data` member as the reconstruct method's parameter.

 As an example: